 Abstraction and minimalism are gradually becoming overwhelmingly present in graphic art.
 What is an abstraction in art?
 Why exactly has abstract art turned into such a phenomenon?

 Let’s try to be philosophical for a moment.
 Is there a rise again in the senselessness of modern life?
 A yearning to return to simpler times?
 Information overload inevitably leads to confusion, tribalism, and a lack of common purpose, a need to “get away.”
-All that gets inevitably realized in art and design.
+All that gets inevitably realized in art and custom illustration services, correspondingly.

 Complex external design elements tend to overshadow the internal nuances and the core meaning, drawing away from the essence of the message.
 Abstract art reflects something beyond the immediate environment, and that something is incredibly sought-after nowadays.